memo33/sc4pac-gui/README.md

 - [x] images: should be displayed with the package details.

-- [ ] image cache: should be implemented in sc4pac-tools to conserve external resources.
+- [ ] ~image cache: should be implemented in sc4pac-tools to conserve external resources.
-  The images for a package only need to be refreshed when a package is updated, i.e. when the package JSON checksum changes.
-  (Flutter already caches downloaded images internally which might be sufficient.)
+  The images for a package only need to be refreshed when a package is updated, i.e. when the package JSON checksum changes.~ (Flutter already caches downloaded images internally which might be sufficient.)

-- [ ] inter-channel reverse dependencies (non-GUI related): for the "required by" field to show dependencies from other channels, each channel must provide a list of packages that it depends on, as well as a JSON file for each such package that contains the reverse dependencies.
+- [x] inter-channel reverse dependencies (non-GUI related): for the "required by" field to show dependencies from other channels, each channel must provide a list of packages that it depends on, as well as a JSON file for each such package that contains the reverse dependencies.

-- [ ] color scheme.
+- [ ] color scheme, logo/launcher icon

 - [x] deployment: launch scripts for each platform for reliably starting both server and client.
   If one of the processes terminates, this should be handled gracefully by the other.